 - Norway is known as the land of the midnight sun and the polar night.
-In the summer months, it is light, almost 22 hours of daylight.
+It is light in the summer, with almost 22 hours of daylight.
 This occurs on June 25.
-It is one of the world’s premier destinations for the dancing Northern lights in the dark winter months.
+It is one of the world’s premier destinations for the dancing of Northern lights in the dark winter months.

 - Vikings originated in Norway.

 - The Nobel Peace Prize is awarded in Oslo.
 The ceremony is held in City Hall, which is fascinating and free to visit.
 Stand in the very room where the Prize is awarded.

 - Norwegians invented skiing some 4000 years ago.

 - The official Christmas tree in Trafalgar Square in London has come from Norway every year since 1946